oaxiom/te_hic/README.md

 repeat regions from the genome.
 It is primarily targeted at the analysis of LINEs, SINEs, LTRs, DNA and retroposons (in human).
 The analysis pipeline excludes simple repeats, low complexity and satellites.
-(The last of these is potentially very interesting, but the genome annotations are not great for these, so we omit).
+(The last of these is potentially very interesting, but the genome annotations are not great, so we omit).

 ## How?